Abdullah Yusuf Ali: Triumph and Tragedy

 According to this narrative, “His marriage to Teresa Shalders according to the rites of the Church of England, his hosting of receptions for the good and the great, his taste for Hellenic artefacts and culture and fascination for its heroes, his admiration for freemasonry in India as a way of bridging the racial and social divide, and his advocacy of the dissemination of rationalist and modernist thought through secular education were all genuine attempts to assimilate into British society.”

-Sherif also suggests that Yusuf Ali’s appeasement of Britain during the War against the Turkish Empire, and support for the Unionists, were “exaggerated patriotic gestures … an attempt to redeem himself in [his family’s] eyes.”
-But, he adds that “There could also have been other subtler factors at work.
+Sherif also suggests that Yusuf Ali’s appeasement of Britain during the War against the Turkish Empire and support for the Unionists were “exaggerated patriotic gestures … an attempt to redeem himself in [his family’s] eyes.”
+But, he adds, “There could also have been other subtler factors at work.
 The King was the distant, kindly father commanding obedience from his children, loyal subjects of the Empire.
 It may be that Yusuf Ali craved for the same filial adoration from Alban (his son) and his siblings which he himself offered to George V.”

 Making of India

-It was perhaps sometime in the 1930s, with his greater involvement with religious writings and longer stays in India, that Yusuf Ali’s second marriage too ended in failure.
-For most of 1920s and 1930s, after his children from the first marriage had left him, he stayed at the National Liberal Club whenever he visited London.
-Later he had moved to No 3, Mansel Road, Wimbledon, his house which he had transferred to Masuma in 1933.
+Perhaps in the 1930s, with his greater involvement with religious writings and longer stays in India, Yusuf Ali’s second marriage failed.
+For most of the 1920s and 1930s, after his children from the first marriage had left him, he stayed at the National Liberal Club whenever he visited London.
+Later, he moved to No 3, Mansel Road, Wimbledon, his house, which he had transferred to Masuma in 1933.
 He continued to stay there after the War ended in 1945, even though Masuma had moved out.
 She sold the house in 1948, and Yusuf Ali moved to a rundown area of London.

-According to one source, Yusuf Ali also returned to India after independence like many others.
+According to one source, Yusuf Ali returned to India after independence, like many others.
 Many of them got some political posting or the other.
-But, Yusuf Ali was not one of the lucky ones.
+But Yusuf Ali was not one of the lucky ones.
 He did not seem wanted in either India or Pakistan.
-He was after all around 75 years of age by then.
+He was, after all, around 75 years of age by then.
 Incidentally, he had once crossed swords with V.K.
 Krishna Menon, Nehru’s intellectual confidante, in a public debate in England.
-Moreover, he had not really kept in touch much with the national leaders in either of the two new nations.
+Moreover, he had not kept in touch much with the national leaders in either of the two new nations.

-In Pakistan, the Unionists with whom he had associated, joined the Muslim League.
+The Unionists with whom he had associated joined the Muslim League in Pakistan.
 He did not also figure in Jinnah’s scheme of things.
 Old slights would have rankled.
-Not having got due recognition, it was a disappointed, disheartened, and disillusioned Yusuf Ali who returned to England.
+Not getting recognition, Yusuf Ali returned to England disappointed, disheartened, and disillusioned.

 The lonely soul

-Without any position to keep him busy, estranged from family, ignored by the British government which found no use with him, unwanted by the two newly independent nations, his friends and mentors long gone, it was only an odd official of the Pakistan High Commission who was in touch with Yusuf Ali.
-That too rarely.
+Without any position to keep him busy, estranged from family, ignored by the British government, which found no use in him, unwanted by the two newly independent nations, and his friends and mentors long gone, only an odd official of the Pakistan High Commission was in touch with Yusuf Ali—that too rarely.
 His mind and health slowly deteriorated.
 With his last house sold, he lodged mostly at the National Liberal Club or the Royal Commonwealth Society.

 In 1951, Omar Abdullah, a young scholar from Comoros, met Yusuf Ali at the Royal Empire Society.
-When he asked the staff for Yusuf Ali, their response was ‘Are you looking for that old man who just sits there alone doing nothing?
-The one who never talks to anyone?’
+When he asked the staff for Yusuf Ali, they asked whether he was looking for that old man sitting alone, doing nothing and talking to no one.
 On meeting him, Omar asked him about the translation.
-Yusuf Ali said, ‘It took me three years and I wrote it in all the continents.
-I visited each and every place mentioned in the Qur’an.’
+Yusuf Ali said it took him three years and that he wrote it in all continents.
+He added that he visited every place mentioned in the Qur’an.

 Changing the subject, Omar observed that Lahore was an ideal place for a Muslim.
 Yusuf Ali replied, “But it is no longer… And I’m quite happy here, I’m satisfied.”
-Omar’s lasting impression was of a man who had reached ‘the highest of spiritual levels.’
-Did he wilfully choose to live in poverty, wandering in the streets of London, despite having over 20,000 pounds in the bank?
+Omar’s lasting impression was of a man who had reached the highest spiritual level.
+Did he wilfully choose to live in poverty, wandering in the streets of London despite having over 20,000 pounds in the bank?

 The last day